This is the first post in a series where we get to showcase breakthrough work from our customers and collaborators.

 In our environments, we’re constantly presented with things we find rewarding (like the Bulbasaur Pokémon I caught today), or downright annoying.
 Regardless of what we like and can do without, we encode these preferences, and hopefully remember them, so we can fulfill our goal to get what we want, and avoid what we don’t.
 Mice, too, quickly learn goal-directed behavior.

-In a recent nVista system to record dynamic neuronal activity via calcium (Ca2+) responses in all three major cell types in the basal forebrain.
+The scientists in this new study ask whether basal forebrain neurons involved in sustained attention during a learned behavior are cholinergic, glutamatergic or GABAergic.
+The researchers used the Inscopix nVista system to record dynamic neuronal activity via calcium (Ca2+) responses in all three major cell types in the basal forebrain.
 The Inscopix system allowed the researchers to ask questions not previously possible with conventional calcium imaging methods, by giving them the ability to target a deep brain area, and in behaving animals.

 For the behavioral approach, they trained mice on a goal-directed task called “Go/ No-Go”.
 They played two tones of different pitches for the mice.
 After one of the tones, the mice needed to lick in order to get a reward, but suppress their licking in response to another tone.
 If they didn’t manage to keep from licking, then they received an air puff to the cheek, which wasn’t painful but annoyed them, so they wanted to avoid it.